 Table of Contents

 Opioid drugs like oxycodone are extremely addictive and have a high abuse potential.
 This is why the FDA classifies them as Schedule II controlled substances, the highest classification for any drugs with accepted medicinal use in the United States.
-The National Survey on Drug Use and Health (NSDUH) reports that in 2016, nearly 4 million Americans misused prescription opioid medications containing oxycodone.
+The National Survey on Drug Use and Health (NSDUH) reports that in 2017, 3.7 million Americans misused prescription opioid medications containing oxycodone.

 How OxyContin Is Abused